Treats pain and stiffness caused by muscle spasms.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have ever had an allergic reaction to cyclobenzaprine, or if you have an overactive thyroid, heart rhythm problems, heart failure, or a recent heart attack.
-You should not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you have had an allergic reaction to cyclobenzaprine, or if you have an overactive thyroid, heart rhythm problems, heart failure, or a recent heart attack.
+Do not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 How to Use This Medicine